antonhornquist/monorepo1/README.md

 ## Purpose

-Establish a small monorepo containing disparate services written in Go built and tested using Bazel to evaluate working with Bazel and sparsely checking out buildable source code from the repo based on the Bazel build graph.
+Establish a small monorepo containing disparate services written in Go built and tested using Bazel to

-TODO: Github Workflow CI ?
+- evaluate working with Bazel
+- evaluate sparse checkout of buildable source code from the repo based on the Bazel build graph.
+- using Bazel in a simple CI pipeline

 ## Requirements